silkycode/Capstone2024Team5-WebApp/README.md

 For database things:

+    `sqlite3`
+    `sqlite3 .read debug_user_managementDB.sql`

-    `sqlite3 users.db ".read make_userDB.sql"` inside ./database to generate an empty users database that you can fill for dev testing
+    Run these inside ./database to generate a dummy users database that you can use for testing

 Have two separate terminals running the Flask server and the vite dev server -- they both need to be running in order to interact (VS code can open multiple terminals)

 Current tasks:

     - Dashboard implementation
-    - Registration API endpoint
+    - Filling out user profile options
     - Product page implementation and dynamic information loading